-As you can see here, you can keep using more socks to make clothes for the monkey.
-Or for whatever beastie it is that you are making.
+You can keep using more socks to make clothes for the monkey.
+Or for whatever beastie it is that you are making, like this cat here.

 VERY IMPORTANT: if you make a sock monkey for a baby or a toddler, DON'T SEW ON ANY SMALL PARTS THAT COULD COME OFF AND BE SWALLOWED OR BREATHED IN, buttons and such.
 Just embroider the features instead!